pbsc/react-native-ui-components/docs/checkbox.md

 ### helperTextCustomIcon
 Type: jsx component <br/>
 A custom component (usually svg component or Image) to place icon before helperText and can be used for errors as well.

+### onLabelPress
+Type: function <br/>
+Callback function invoked when the checkbox label is pressed.